thehamsti/oscura.nvim/README.md

-# oscura.nvim
+# Oscura.nvim

-A dark, minimal colorscheme for Neovim with subtle colors and excellent contrast.
+A dark theme for Neovim that focuses on readability and aesthetics.

 ## Features

-- Dark, minimal design
+- Clean and modern design
-- Subtle color palette
-- Support for various Neovim features:
-  - LSP diagnostics
+- Support for LSP diagnostics
-  - Git signs
-  - Treesitter
+- Support for Treesitter
-  - Telescope
+- Support for popular plugins (Telescope, NvimTree, etc.)
-  - NvimTree
+- Git integration
-  - And more!
+- Configurable options

+## Requirements

+- Neovim >= 0.7.0

 ## Installation